pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

         `.pptx` or `.potx` extension) are known to work, as are most templates derived from these.

-        The specific requirement is that the template should begin with the following first four layouts:
+        The specific requirement is that the template should contain layouts with the following names (as seen within PowerPoint):

-        1. Title Slide
+        - Title Slide
-        2. Title and Content
+        - Title and Content
-        3. Section Header
+        - Section Header
-        4. Two Content
+        - Two Content

+        For each name, the first layout found with that name will be used.
+        If no layout is found with one of the names, pandoc will output a warning and use the layout with that name from the default reference doc instead.

         All templates included with a recent version of MS PowerPoint will fit these criteria.
 (You can click on `Layout` under the